wavefrontHQ/docs/pages/doc/monitoring_wavefront_proxy.md

 permalink: monitoring_proxies.html
 summary: Learn how to monitor Wavefront proxies.
 ---
-VMware Aria Operations for Applications (formerly known as Tanzu Observability by Wavefront) supports monitoring of your [Wavefront proxies](proxies.html).
+Tanzu Observability (formerly known as VMware Aria Operations for Applications) supports monitoring of your [Wavefront proxies](proxies.html).
 * With the Proxies Browser, you can explore a detailed list of all your proxies.
 * With the out-of-the-box dashboards that are based on [proxy internal metrics](#proxy-internal-metrics), you can examine the health and the usage of your proxies.